for Philly public schools

 Our Signature program is our main offering, and free for Philadelphia public schools.
-We can offer the same programming or the two alternate programs for a fee for private and charter schools in and around Philadelphia.

 All workshops will be taught by one of Unscripted’s professional teaching artists (professional improvisers and improv teachers, trained for classroom settings).
 Lesson plans will be drawn from our innovative, standards - aligned curriculum.

 Unscripted will discuss school and / or class needs with relevant administrators and classroom teachers who wish to adopt the program on an introductory call.

 Together, Unscripted and the school representative will develop a custom plan for how Unscripted will become a part of your school.
 We can adapt one of the options above to best suit the needs of your school and students.